smalot/MagentoConnectorBundle/Resources/doc/mapping_transformation_to_magento.rst

 Akeneo Attribute to Magento attribute
 -------------------------------------

-Please not that no validation rules (number min, max characters, validation regexp, etc...) are sent to Magento, as the content of the attributes is already checked on Akeneo's side.
+Please note that no validation rule (number min, max characters, validation regexp, etc...) are sent to Magento, as the content of the attributes is already checked on Akeneo's side.

 =======================  ====================